dips-21/my_practice/README.md

 else it allocates the memory space to the specified string and assign the reference to it. returns the canonical representation of the string

-suppose we have string s1="Point" string s2=s1.intern();
-then it looks in pool if it is not there then add into it.

 **Comparable And Comparator:-
 ==================================
             Comparable
 *comparable interface is used to compare single elements
 *A comparable object is capable of comparing itself with another object
 *It has compareTo() method.
-*it is in java.lang.package
+*It is in java.lang.package

+syntax--
-syntax---compareTo(one object passed to compare
-with this.object itself)
+compareTo(one object passed to compare with this.object itself)

-Comparison logic is coupled in comparable . comparable is tighly coupled with that class to check object comparsion.
+Comparison logic is coupled in comparable . comparable is tightly coupled with that class to check object comparison.
 It is also used to compare the current instance with another object of same type.

             Comparator
-*Comparator interface is used to compare two or multiple elements The Comparer interface is used to sort elements that compare two objects and provides additional comparison method.
+*Comparator interface is used to compare two or multiple elements.
+*The Comparer interface is used to sort elements that compare two objects and provides additional comparison method.
 *It implements comparable.
 *It has compare() method to compare.
 *it is in java.util package
 syntax--compare(two objects passed )

 comparable and comparator returns positive negative and 0 values.
-*if the first element is greater than second then it returns -1 negative integar.
+* If the first element is greater than second then it returns -1 negative integar.
-  *if the second element is greater than first then it returns 1 positive integar.
+  * If the second element is greater than first then it returns 1 positive integar.
-  * if both objects are equal then it returns 0 value.
+  * If both objects are equal then it returns 0 value.
-  *It throws null pointer exception if we pass null values to them.
+  * It throws null pointer exception if we pass null values to them.

 Logically, Comparable interface compares “this” reference with the object specified and Comparator in Java compares two different class objects provided.